Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Summary statistics

 where $\Phi_*$ and $\sigma_\Phi$ are free parameters which control the amplitude and width of the Gaussian. {This mark allows one to up-weight galaxies hosted by halos of certain mass, and as an illustration here we choose host halos with $M_{200c}/[h^{-1} M_\odot] \in[10^{13}, 10^{14}]$, which is where most of the galaxies in our HOD catalogues reside and where the different gravity models differ most substantially (cf.~the right panel of Fig.~\ref{fig:HOD}).
 As above, we consider the marked 2PCFs for halos and galaxies separately, using parameter values $\Phi_\ast = -5.295$ and $\sigma_\Phi = 0.1$ for both tracers: halos and galaxies.}

-The results for halos are shown in the left-hand panel of Fig.~\ref{fig:mCFg_phi} where we find that F5 differs most strongly from GR, with a maximum positive difference of $\sim 7\%$, whereas the other MG models all produce a negative difference with respect to GR. {The distinct behavior of F5 is likely a consequence of the MG effect on the halo mass function (cf.~right panel of Fig.~\ref{fig:hmf}) --- the halo catalogs for all models shown in this plot are cut at $10^{13}h^{-1}M_\odot$, so that the numbers of halos in the different models are quite different.
-The result is qualitatively different if one cuts the halo catalogs to have the same halo number in all models (not shown here).}
+The results for halos are shown in the left-hand panel of Fig.~\ref{fig:mCFg_phi} where we find that F5 differs most strongly from GR, with a maximum positive difference of $\sim 7\%$, whereas the other MG models all produce a negative difference with respect to GR.
+The distinct behavior of F5 is likely a consequence of the MG effect on the halo mass function (cf.~right panel of Fig.~\ref{fig:hmf}) --- the halo catalogs for all models shown in this plot are cut at $10^{13}h^{-1}M_\odot$, so that the numbers of halos in the different models are quite different.
+The result (shown in Fig.~\ref{McutvsNh} of Appendix \ref{App:B}) is qualitatively different if one cuts the halo catalogs to have the same halo number in all models, with the differences from the GR prediction becoming less pronounced in the case of the two largest deviation f(R) models, F4 and F5.
+Nevertheless, for the rest of the models we find that the fractional deviation w.r.t. to the GR mCF does not change by more than $1\%$ compared to when using a fixed halo mass cut.

 The right panel of Fig.~\ref{fig:mCFg_phi} shows the gravitational potential marked correlation function at $z=0.5$ for galaxies.
 We note that F4 differs most from GR, giving a maximum difference of $\sim 36\%$, while F6 and F5 give a monotonically increasing difference of $\sim 3\%$ and $\sim 12\%$, respectively.
 The nDGP models (N1 and N5) are both very close to GR with a relative difference of $<2\%$.
 We have measured the marked 2PCFs in redshift space, and found very similar result.
 We have also checked the HOD catalogs for which the HOD parameters were tuned so that the 3D galaxy 2PCFs $\xi_{gg}(r)$ match between the MG and GR models, and they again showed very similar features, with slightly smaller (larger) differences of $f(R)$ gravity (nDGP) from GR.
 While accurately measure the Newtonian potentials of galaxy host halos is nontrivial, methods to estimate halo masses from observations do exist and have been constantly improved (e.g,. \cite{Henden:2019muv,Bradshaw:2019nkx,Yang:2007yr,Lim:2017yr,Wang:2020awd}).
 The result here suggests that using information other than the density field itself to define the mark can be a potential way to increase the constraining power of the marked CF, and it will be worthwhile to pursue this direction further.
 In particular, it will be interesting to investigate how the results presented in Fig.~\ref{fig:mCFg_phi} are affected by uncertainties in the halo mass or potential estimation.